-This is a genetic test you can get though any conventional lab.
+This is a genetic test you can get through any conventional lab.
 The more mutations you have to the MTHFR gene the less able you are to methylate and detoxify toxins, such as mercury and lead.
-The more mutations you have at this gene the higher your requirements for methyl-B6, methyl-B12 and folinic acid in order to keep your detoxification pathways working properly.
+The more mutations you have at this gene the higher your requirements for methyl-B6, methyl-B12, and folinic acid in order to keep your detoxification pathways working properly.

 Glutathione is the most critical part of our body’s detoxification system.
 Glutathione gets recycled in our body — unless our toxic burden gets too high, or we lack GSTM1 and GSTP1, the enzymes needed to recycle and produce glutathione.
-Taking glutathione or the precursors (NAC, alpha lipoic acid, milk thistle) often help dramatically with fatigue.
+Taking glutathione or the precursors (NAC, alpha-lipoic acid, milk thistle) often helps dramatically with fatigue.